I'm only Moody on days that end with 'Y'

 We stopped at a KMart somewhere about an hour later and get her in a carrier.
 By the time I get to Phoenix, I am so attached to this stupid cat, I am about in tears when Adam tells me we just have to let her go outside.
 "She'll be back," he told me.

-laying the game, Does This Smell Like Cat Pee?
+All day long I waited for her.
+Adam and I were outside for quite sometime playing the game, Does This Smell Like Cat Pee?
 She was nowhere.
 Then last night in the rain, she comes back.
 I was so happy.

 Last night we named her Deming (though I will call her Demi).
 The litter box will be purchased today.
 And we now have a Christmas addition to the family.